-Are you concerned about x-ray radiations?
-Read our article below for a better understanding of our digital dental x-rays in our upper mount Gravatt dental clinic.
+Are you concerned about X-ray radiation?
+Read our article below to understand better our digital dental X-rays in our upper mount Gravatt dental clinic.

 At Pure Dentistry, we use the latest technology.
-Our x-ray machine is very modern and provides half the radiation compared to other xray machines and provides a quality contrasted image.
+Our X-ray machine is very modern and provides half the radiation compared to other X-ray machines and provides a quality contrasted image.
 The dose received by our patients is indicated on the screen after each exposure.
-The technology used in our practice avoids risk of over exposing as well as unnecessary re-takes.
-Our digital x-ray is very safe and provides minimal exposure to adults, pregnant women and children.
+The technology used in our practice avoids the risk of over-exposing and unnecessary re-takes.
+Our digital X-ray is very safe and provides minimal exposure to adults, pregnant women and children.

 Why do we use digital dental radiography in Pure Dentistry?

-During your dental exam appointment, Dr. Ellie will do a visual inspection of your teeth and your gum.
-X-rays allow your dentist Dr. Ellie to see what’s happening under the surface and in between your teeth.
-Your tooth may look ok from the surface and yet it’s health is being compromised from the inside.
-Our xray machine provides sharp images from inside your tooth.
+During your dental exam appointment, the dentist will do a visual inspection of your teeth and your gum.
+X-rays allow your dentist to see what’s happening under the surface and between your teeth.
+Your tooth may look ok from the surface, yet its health is being compromised from the inside.
+Our x-ray machine provides sharp images from inside your tooth.
 It can also show any recurrent decay underneath old fillings.

-Many Dentists believe that x-rays are a necessary part of any dental treatment plan.
-Dental x-rays are used as a diagnostic tool to reveal hidden issues.
-X-rays are also used by your dentist as a preventative measure.
-When you do your six monthly check-ups and your dentist requests you to take x-rays they are trying to detect oral health issues before they turn into major dental issues.
+Many Dentists believe that X-rays are necessary for any dental treatment plan.
+Dental X-rays are used as a diagnostic tool to reveal hidden issues.
+Your dentist also uses X-rays as a preventative measure.
+When you do your six monthly check-ups and your dentist requests you to take x-rays, they are trying to detect oral health issues before they turn into major dental issues.

-When the dentist wants to have a look at the tooth roots in preparation for tooth extraction as an example, she will request an intra-oral xray to inspect the roots, surrounding bones and supporting tissues around that tooth.
-In children’s dentistry, x-ray is used to monitor the status of kids’ developing teeth.
+When the dentist wants to look at the tooth roots in preparation for tooth extraction, she will request an intra-oral x-ray to inspect the roots, surrounding bones and supporting tissues around that tooth.
+In children’s dentistry, an X-ray is used to monitor the status of kids’ developing teeth.

-How often you need dental xrays depends on the rate your teeth change from a healthy one to an unhealthy one.
+How often you need dental X-rays depends on how your teeth change from healthy to unhealthy.
 This depends on your age and your risk for oral issues.
 Dentists tend to take digital xrays in the first visit and then usually every two (2) years if not needing monitoring of a specific issue that may need more frequent x-rays.

 Should I avoid dental xrays?

-Our dentists consider your medical and health history and makes the judgment based on risk assessment.
-Many oral diseases are not detectable without and xray.
+Our dentists consider your medical and health history and judge based on risk assessment.
+Many oral diseases are not detectable without an X-ray.

-In general, there are two types of dental x-rays.
-The ones that are taken inside your mouth and are called the intraoral x-rays and the ones that are taken from outside your mouth and are called an extraoral x-ray.
+In general, there are two types of dental X-rays.
+The ones taken inside your mouth are called the intraoral X-rays, and those taken from outside your mouth are called extraoral X-rays.

-If the dentist requires and image to view your entire tooth from its crown to the bone, she will request a periapical x-ray.
-In children’s dentistry, dentists use occlusal x-ray images to examine children’s tooth development and see the baby and adult teeth.
+If the dentist requires an image to view your entire tooth from its crown to the bone, she will request a periapical x-ray.
+Dentists use occlusal x-ray images in children’s dentistry to examine children’s tooth development and see the baby and adult teeth.

-A bite-wing xray is used by your dentist to view both the upper and the lower posterior teeth.
+Your dentist uses a bite-wing x-ray to view the upper and the lower posterior teeth.
 It is a good image to detect decay between your back teeth.

-When dentists are interested to view sinuses, joints of your jaw, and the nasal area or when the patient is interested in an orthodontic treatment (straightening teeth) or implant placement, they use a panoramic x-ray image.
+When dentists are interested in viewing sinuses, joints of your jaw, and the nasal area or when the patient is interested in orthodontic treatment (straightening teeth) or implant placement, they use a panoramic x-ray image.

-How long does it take to take and x-ray in Pure Dentistry?
+How long does it take to take an x-ray in Pure Dentistry?

-We perform digital x-rays in our clinic and it takes approximately 1 minute.
-If your dentist requires you to provide an OPG (OPG is a wide view x-ray of the lower face), we refer you to Queensland x-ray 3349 8855 which is in walking distance to our clinic.
-QLD x-ray address: Ground Floor, 1985 Logan Rd, Upper Mount Gravatt QLD 4122 and the service is Bulk Billed through Medicare.
+We perform digital X-rays in our clinic, which takes approximately 1 minute.
+If your dentist requires you to provide an OPG (OPG is a wide-view x-ray of the lower face), we refer you to Queensland X-ray 3349 8855, which is within walking distance of our clinic.
+QLD x-ray address: Ground Floor, 1985 Logan Rd, Upper Mount Gravatt QLD 4122, and the service is Bulk Billed through Medicare.

 With modern technology, you should not feel uncomfortable.
-X-ray is painless it is a quick process and you should not worry about pain when it comes to dental x-rays.
+X-ray is painless.
+It is a quick process, and you should not worry about pain regarding dental X-rays.

 “I don’t want all that radiation hitting my head again!”

-With the advent of digital x-rays, you should not worry about x-ray radiation as much as the old technology in which they used to use 18 separate films to produce and image of your teeth.
-The amount of x-ray radiation you receive from a single dental digital x-ray (0.1 millirem) is by far less than the level of radiation you receive when you fly from Brisbane to Melbourne (1 millirem).
+With the advent of digital X-rays, you should not worry about X-ray radiation as much as the old technology used to use 18 separate films to produce an image of your teeth.
+The amount of x-ray radiation you receive from a single dental digital x-ray (0.1 millirems) is far less than the level of radiation you receive when you fly from Brisbane to Melbourne (1 millirem).

 Still concerned about x-ray radiation?